lornajane/openapi-overlays-js/README.md

 ## Project status

+:warning: Project status: alpha

-This project is very much at idea stage but feedback, comments and questions are all very welcome as issues on this repository - and pull requests are also gratefully received.
+This project is very much at an alpha stage but feedback, comments and questions are all very welcome as issues on this repository - and pull requests are also gratefully received.
 It would be excellent to hear what problem this tool can solve, and how you get on with it.
 Bonus points if you can share examples (working or broken) of what you tried.

-:warning: please be aware that absolutely anything may change at any time, it would probably be safest to pin to a specific commit for now.